What’s the best Ivy League school?

 Consider your own interests—academic, extracurricular, and athletic—and focus on schools that offer what you’re looking for.
 And think about your personal preferences, too: do you want a rural or urban setting, a campus or city feel, a large or small class, et cetera?

-Good luck in your school search!
+Good luck with your school search!

 200 Point Guarantee